-Set a price that reflects a fair value of your work.
-Cheaper wooden items are available at the local thrift stores and mass produced for the box stores.
+Set a price that reflects the fair value of your work.
+Cheaper wooden items are available at the local thrift stores and mass-produced for the box stores.
 Your work is unique and produced by you.
 It has your artistic signature on it.
-You could be using unique local wood, or recycled wood.
+You could be using unique local wood or recycled wood.
 Sell your work and the story that made it.

 You will never satisfy those who shop the box stores.
-However the customers who know what you are doing, and value your craftsmanship, will willingly pay the real value of your work.
-In selling the fibre art for Joybilee Farm I spend a lot of time explaining the unique nature of our products and the materials used.
-Those customers who spend the most, usually understand what we do and don’t require the explanation.
+However, the customers who know what you are doing, and value your craftsmanship, will willingly pay the real value of your work.
+In selling the fiber art for Joybilee Farm I spend a lot of time explaining the unique nature of our products and the materials used.
+Those customers who spend the most, usually understand what we do and don’t require an explanation.

 In time you will learn the value and prices of your personal market.
-You might have to change your selling venue from a flea market to an art gallery in order for your art to be appreciated.
-Some craft fairs are not suited for high end artistic work.
+You might have to change your selling venue from a flea market to an art gallery for your art to be appreciated.
+Some craft fairs are not suited for high-end artistic work.
 Your attitude while selling your work also influences the customer’s response.